Last updated on 2023-01-30T00:09:57+00:00 by LN Anderson

 MERS-CoV Experiment MCL002

-The purpose of this experiment was to evaluate the human host response to wild-type Middle Eastern Respiratory Syndrome coronavirus (icMERS) and icMERS-CoV mutants icMERS-RFP, icMERS-DNSP16, and icMERS-d4B virus infection.
+The purpose of this experiment was to evaluate the human host response to wild-type Middle Eastern Respiratory Syndrome coronavirus (MERS-CoV) and mutant (icMERS-RFP, icMERS-DNSP16, and icMERS-d4B) virus infection.
 Sample data was obtained from human bronchial epithelial cells (Calu-3 clone 2B4) for proteome, metabolome, and lipidome expression analysis.

 Secondary host-associated viral dataset downloads contain one or more statistically processed (normalization data transformation) quantitative dataset collections resulting in qualitative expression analyses of primary host-pathogen experimental study designs.
 Leveraging unique high-resolution Omics capabilities for proteomics, metabolomics, and lipidomics dataset download each have a direct relationship to a primary sample submission corresponding to a specific MERS-CoV virus infection.

 Accessible Digital Data Downloads

 - Protein quantification by liquid chromatography mass spectrometry (LC-MS)

 - Metabolite quantification by gas chromatography mass spectrometry (GC-MS)